-Spain court charges ex-Catalan police chief with sedition
+Spanish court charges ex-Catalan police chief with sedition

-MADRID (AP) — The former chief of Catalonia’s regional police and other regional security officials have been charged with sedition over their role in events leading last year to a banned independence referendum.
+MADRID (AP) — The Spanish National Court on Thursday charged the former head of Catalonia’s regional police and other regional security officials with sedition over their role in events leading last year to a banned referendum on independence from Spain.

-In an indictment Thursday, Spanish National Court Judge Carmen Lamela says former Mossos d’Esquadra chief Josep Lluis Trapero was part of an organized plan to seek Catalonia’s secession from Spain.
+Judge Carmen Lamela said in an indictment that Mossos d’Esquadra chief Josep Lluis Trapero was part of an organized plan to seek Catalonia’s secession, which courts have forbidden because the Constitution says Spain is “indivisible.”

-Two more members of the regional police and an official with the regional interior department were also indicted.
+The indictment is another legal blow to those in the region who nurture hopes of creating a new country.
+Spanish courts have repeatedly blocked moves toward independence and brought charges against its supporters.

 Trapero was hailed in Catalonia as a local hero for the handling of deadly extremist attacks in and near Barcelona last summer.
+But he then came under severe pressure when Spanish national authorities asked his regional police force to help prevent the outlawed Oct.
+1 referendum, which triggered Spain’s worst political crisis in decades.

 Most Read Nation & World Stories